 Part of that planning is of course finding a reliable health insurance provider.
-It’s not the most exciting aspect of planning life abroad perhaps, but it’s a critical foundation upon which the quality of your new life will rest.
-Taking out the right insurance should give you peace of mind, but choosing the wrong policy could easily end up making things worse and impacting you and your family.
+It's not the most exciting aspect of planning life abroad, but it's a critical foundation upon which the quality of your new life will rest.
+Taking out the right insurance allows you peace of mind, but choosing the wrong policy could easily end up making things worse and impacting you and your family.

 Level of detail

 Knowledge is most definitely power in this case.
 Knowing exactly what you're signing up for is critical, so rather than skipping over the terms and conditions, read every last word of any policy you're thinking of buying.
 It could seriously affect the outcome of any claim and thus the quality of your life abroad.

 If you’re taking your family with you, it's even more critical |that you know what care they're entitled to.
 Health insurance isn't there just to cover the unexpected either – it can help with the management of pre-existing conditions like asthma.

 Not all providers have the same claim processes, so it's essential to know exactly how and when you need to apply for health insurance and how to go about making a claim.
 This is particularly important to understand because leaving it to the last minute might actually delay your departure and arrival to your new host country.

 Some countries insist on your having valid health insurance in place before they'll allow you entry.
 Some basic policies can be bought online or over the phone, but these are not typically very comprehensive or detailed.
 If you’re after comprehensive cover, the process can take longer than you might think, especially if you’re asked to provide extra or original documentation in support of your application, like birth certificates or prescriptions.
 Digital copies of these documents aren’t always accepted.
 When it comes to making a claim, knowing what documents your health provider will need, and in which formats and languages, is essential preparation.